joshferrell/student-portfolio/content/home/about.md

 # Biography

-Alana is a Ph.D. student in the Department of Sociology at the University of California, Davis.
-Her research uses an intersectional, feminist approach to study inequalities in the food system.
-She engages in public scholarship, as she researches stratification, the environment, political economy, food studies, and organizations.
+Alana is a Ph.D.
+Candidate in the Department of Sociology at the University of California, Davis.
+Her research uses theories of political economy, stratification, and organizations to study inequalities in the food system.
 In her research, she pulls on the methods of ethnography, in-depth interviews, geospatial analysis, content analysis, and network analysis.

+Alana's dissertation focuses on U.S. food bank resources, practices, and decision-making during the COVID-19 pandemic.
+The research focuses on understanding how the privatization of food assistance and food bank networks impact access to resources.
+Her mixed methods dissertation employs geospatial analysis to examine food bank resources in relationhsip to demographic characteristics, and she uses in-depth interviews with food bank leaders coupled with archival research to compare the programs and practices of food banks.

+Alana has also worked with Imagining America to research graduate student experiences with publicly engaged scholarship.
+This work was part of Imagining America's Leading and Learning Initiative funded by the Andew W. Mellon Foundation.

-Her current public scholarship work focuses on how intersectional inequities, such as gender, race, disability, and homelessness, affect the organizational barriers people face as they try to access food assistance.
-She is also working on projects that examine the embeddedness of food banks in local food systems and the pprominent ideologies in the discourse surrounding solving world hunger.
-Her newest project examines the spatial distribution of food banks and the types of communities they are located in.
+She also has ongoing work on projects that examine the embeddedness of food banks in local food systems and the prominent ideologies in the discourse surrounding solving world hunger.

 <a class="btn cta" href="files/cv.pdf" target="_blank">
     <span>